plantp0t/book-tracker/README.md

 - Runtime: Python 3.10, 128MB memory, 30-second timeout
 - Dependencies (`requests`, `beautifulsoup4`) are not included in Lambda's base runtime - packaged via a custom Lambda Layer (`requests-bs4-layer`, x86_64, built with `pip install -t python/`)

-> **Note:** `boto3` is pre-installed in the Lambda Python runtime and requires no extra setup. `requests` and `beautifulsoup4` are not included by default — they're provided via the custom Lambda Layer described above.
+> **Note:** `boto3` is pre-installed in the Lambda Python runtime and requires no extra setup. `requests` and `beautifulsoup4` are not included by default.
+They're provided via the custom Lambda Layer described above.

 **Amazon DynamoDB**
 Two tables, each with a schema chosen for a specific access pattern: